Civil Parking Enforcement

 Civil parking enforcement (CPE) powers in Suffolk moved from the police, to Suffolk County Council, on 6 April 2020.
 This was done with the aim of decreasing unlawful parking.

-These powers have been passed down to district and borough authorities to enforce in their own areas.
+These powers have been passed to district and borough authorities to enforce in their own areas.
 In Ipswich, this system has been in operation since 2005.

 What is CPE?